-The nRF9160 SiP integrates both a full LTE modem and an application MCU, which enables you to run your LTE application directly on the nRF9160.
+The nRF9160 SiP integrates both a full LTE modem and an application MCU, enabling you to run your LTE application directly on the nRF9160.

 However, you might want to run your application on a different chip and use the nRF9160 only as a modem.
 For this use case, the serial LTE modem application provides an interface for controlling the LTE modem through AT commands.

-The proprietary AT commands that are specific to the serial LTE modem application are described in the AT commands documentation.
-In addition to these proprietary AT commands, the application supports the nRF91 AT commands described in the AT Commands Reference Guide.
+The proprietary AT commands specific to the serial LTE modem application are described in the SLM-specific AT commands documentation.
+In addition to these, the application also supports the nRF91 AT commands described in the AT Commands Reference Guide.

 The nRF9160 DK running the serial LTE modem application serves as the host.
 As a client, you can use either a PC or an external MCU.